Executive Search Services (ESS) is a job placement service for nonprofits that seek to hire an Executive Director or a Development Director.

 WVDO/SPIRE established its search service on a retainer basis; one-half of the retainer up front, and the remainder at the time of hire.
 Retainers are based on the base salary of the new hire.
 Search consultants are paid a flat rate for their service and WVDO/SPIRE works with the client to estimate a fair base salary estimate.
 Salary is verified.

 Along with Spire’s sister company, VanNatta Public Relations, we have been providing management and development services to associations since 1968.
-Services through Spire Management are managed by Mary Louise VanNatta, CAE.
+Services through Spire Management are managed by Mary Louise VanNatta, APR, CAE.
 Searches are confidential and conducted by consultants under contract with WVDO/Spire.
 Consultants are required to have 10+ years’ experience in nonprofit fundraising and leadership, 5+ years in staff management, and 3+ years in direct consulting.
-This combination experience allows the consultant to view your organization from the perspective of an employee and an outside consultant gives them unique opportunities to assess the culture and need of your specific organization.
+This combination experience allows the consultant to view your organization from the perspective of an employee and an outside consultant gives them unique opportunities to assess the culture and needs of your specific organization.